Litcham School Provider Access Policy

 6. Monitoring arrangements

-The school’s arrangements for managing the access of education and training providers to students are monitored by Paul Clark, Assistant Head (Pastoral) and the SLT (as necessary).
+The school’s arrangements for managing the access of education and training providers to students are monitored by Madeleine Gough, Assistant Head (Personal Development) and the SLT (as necessary).

-This policy will be reviewed by Paul Clark, Assistant Head (Pastoral) annually.
+This policy will be reviewed by Madeleine Gough, Assistant Head (Personal Development) annually.